Many or all companies we feature compensate us. Compensation and editorial

 How to pay your mortgage with a credit card

-• Third-party services: Some companies, like Plastiq, allow you to pay your mortgage and other regular bills with a credit card.
+• Third-party payment services: Platforms like Plastiq let you pay your mortgage with a credit card, but it charges fees (often 2.85%–3.5%).

 Pros and cons of paying my mortgage with a credit card